Which is your goal? Financial Security, Financial Independence or Financial Freedom?

 Goal setting is an essential part of any plan.
-That’s also the case if you plan to improve your money management and finances.
-While some people’s mantra is to “fight poverty” and “escape poverty“, for others is to “grow and protect their wealth“.
+That’s also the case if you plan to improve your money management and financial freedom.
+While some people’s mantra is to “fight poverty” and “escape poverty“, for others is to “grow their wealth“.
 Such statements risk being linked to different socio-economic groups, “the poor” and “the rich”.
 The same statement may risk suggesting strikingly different needs and strategies to be applied.

 I beg to differ.

-While the starting point, the expectation and the level of effort will differ, I believe the mindset, the methodology (CFQ; the Wealth Triangle), and the mechanisms required to achieve the expected outcomes realistically will be similar:
+While the starting point and the expectation differ, I believe the mindset, the methodology (CFQ; the Wealth Triangle), and the mechanisms required to achieve the expected outcomes will be similar:

 1) Acknowledge the situation.
 Take responsibility.
 Be accountable.
 Make an actionable plan